aabdullah29/rust-tokio/README.md

+Basics things which belongs to Rust and Tokio [Link](https://tokio.rs/tokio/glossary).

 # Futures:
 When we want to create an async/await function in rust and write `async` keyword before function then that function run the asynchronously and return a `Future`.